icetornado/CleaningDataCourseProject/README.md

   <li>
     There are two sub-functions in the script
     <ul>
-      <li>function doJoinTables() combines data from three files for each dataset into one single dataframe (as output).
+      <li><i>function doJoinTables()</i> combines data from three files for each dataset into one single dataframe (as output).
 It takes one input parameter, folder with two possbile values are "train", "test"; and it joins data from y_{folder}, X_{folder} and subject_{folder} to produce a dataframe which contain data from either "test" or "train" set. </li>
-      <li>function doCleanNames() scans through the list of variable names for any invalid characters and any obsucred abbreviation; then perform either stripping those invalid characters out or replace those abbreviations with more descriptive names.
+      <li><i>function doCleanNames()</i> scans through the list of variable names for any invalid characters and any obsucred abbreviation; then perform either stripping those invalid characters out or replace those abbreviations with more descriptive names.
 The function takes a list of variable names as the only input parameter; and return a list of "clean" names</li>
     </ul>
   </li>
   <li>